Sony Open Tournament History

 Recent Historic Moments of the Sony Open:

-• Novak Djokovic won his second straight (and third career) Sony Open last year, defeating Andy Murray in the final.
+• Novak Djokovic won his fourth Sony Open title in 2014, defeating Rafael Nadal in the final.

-• The Sony Open has been a trying place for Maria Sharapova, who has reached the final 4 times only to be denied, most recently last year.
+• The Sony Open has been a trying place for Maria Sharapova, most recently in a quarterfinal match against Serena Williams in 2014.
 Spending several years growing up in Florida, she will surely want a victory near her home.